bpm-diag/bpm2026/README.md

 # Systematic and Automated Diagnosis of Process Models Using Reference Frameworks

+`For proper PDF viewing, please download the repository locally, as Anonymous GitHub does not display PDFs correctly.`

 ## 📂 Repository Structure

 The project is organized into five distinct stages, each supported by specific prompt templates and resulting in refined artifacts.